-Insitu settling tube (Piranha-instrument)
+Insitu settling tube (PIRANHA-instrument)

-The Piranha-instrument (P-instrument) is a combination of a water-sediment sampler and a settling tube (IST-method) by placing it in upright position standing on its tail fin, see Figure 2.3.3.
+The PIRANHA-instrument (P-instrument) is a combination of a water-sediment sampler and a settling tube (IST-method) by placing it in upright position standing on its tail fin, see Figure 2.3.3.

 The P-instrument has valves on both ends and is lowered in horizontal position with open valves to the sampling point in the water column.
 The valves are closed by pulling a rope and the instrument is raised in horizontal position and transferred to the on-site laboratory where it is gently turned over a few times to create a homogeneous suspension and then placed in vertical position to start the settling process (t=0).
-Small subsamples of water and sediments are taken by opening a small tap at the side of the tube at preset times over a period of 3 hours.
+Small subsamples of water and sediments are taken by opening a small tap at the side of the tube at preset times over a period of 3 hours (side withdrawal method).
 The volume of each sample is noted; the sediment is removed from the sample by filtration (Figure 2.3.4), the sediment sample is dried and weighed to determine the sediment concentration of the subsample.
-The settling velocity curve can be derived from the decrease of the sediment concentration over time.
+The settling velocity curve can be derived from the decrease of the sediment concentration over time, see Table A.2 of ANNEX A.